mmorassutti/biol550_project/README.md

 Marmots belong to the tribe Marmotini, commonly known as ground squirrels, and the subtribe Marmotina, which contains the two extant genera _Marmota_ and _Cynomys_.
 The Marmotini tribe contains the subtribes Tamiina, Marmotina, Spermophilina, and seven basal and _incertae sedis_ genera (Herron _et al._ 2004).

 ![FIgure1_Map](https://github.com/mmorassutti/biol550_project/assets/160165592/754fd5d0-e26a-4f1c-95ab-336c0263c1f0)
+**Figure 1.** Map of candidate representatives from all 15 extant species of _Marmota_ included in the dataset obtained from authors of Mills _et al._ 2023.

 **Methods Overview**